//= getAssetHref('js/MainScripts/main.js') ?>

 During our meeting, you will follow Cardinal Health’s implementation of a complex system conversion based on collaborative leadership, and with real-life lessons learned.
 We will discuss why collaboration is so critical to effective demand planning and supply planning, and what good looks like in your role and organization.

 Peter Bennett joined Cardinal Health in 2012 and has 18 years’ experience in Supply Planning, Distribution and S&OP.
 In his current role as Director of Supply Planning, he oversees the Global Supply Planning Department and development of global Master Production Schedules for 17 manufacturing sites, is a change agent across the organization and has been instrumental in development of the technical supply chain footprint within Cardinal Health.
 Peter manages a team of Supply Planners, developed the Supply Planning process, Supply S&OP standardization and led the implementation of Supply Planning IBP during and through the completion of the largest medical device divestiture in history (from Medtronic to Cardinal Health).
 His background includes several system conversions between Oracle, SAP, Fourth Shift and others into single regional/global Planning Platforms.
-Peter is encouraged by recent business focus on Supply Chain positions as professions and achieves success through an inclusive and innovative leadership style.
+Peter’s previous roles at Medtronic/Cardinal Health cover Supply Chain Manager, Senior Supply Chain Planning Manager and Senior Logistics Planner.
+Before civilian life, Peter was a Logistics Officer in the US Army, and served in Iraq.
+He is APICS certified and holds an MSc in Administration from Central Michigan University.